Elks

 In Canada, where the writ against auxiliaries apparently

-does not run, there is a female auxiliary called the Order of the Royal Purple.
+do not run, there is a female auxiliary called the Order of the

 admission was by blackball, but the “balls” were cubes.